-During the current Covid-19 pandemic staff have worked from home where possible.
-When this has not been possible staff have been furloughed and rotas and flexible hours have been introduced along with strict Covid-19 measures in place to ensure the safety and wellbeing of our staff.
+During the winter lockdown staff have worked from home where possible.
+When this has not been possible, we have operated flexible furlough so that working standards and the operation of the business can continue smoothly.
+As the regulations surrounding the pandemic have altered during this year we have adapted and updated our COVID-19 procedures at Head Office.
 The Board has communicated through senior management the changes to be implemented.
 This has been done through telephone and virtual online meetings where formal meetings have not been able to take place.
-All staff have been kept up to date on a weekly basis changes which have affected the business via emails and newsletter, this includes stock exchange announcements regarding concessions for our Tenants and Director pay cuts.
+All staff have been kept up to date on a weekly basis of changes which have affected the business via emails and newsletter.

 The Board is committed to providing a working environment that promotes employee wellbeing and safety, whilst facilitating their performance.
 The Board is committed to training and incentivising its staff.
 Various training schemes are offered along with different incentive plans including a private healthcare scheme and a share incentive scheme plan, to maximise potential and maintain good practice.
 It is important to the Board that the company as a whole works as a team and finding the right people to enhance the team is a major factor in the recruitment process.
 The Board is kept up to date with all employee matters on a regular basis through the management team.
-During the year we have enhanced our performance appraisal system and increased internal meetings with a view to improving communication and teamwork.